How Co-ops and Capstones Inspire International Students’ Career Design

 I am an international student at D’Amore-McKim School of Business at Northeastern University, originally from Bulgaria, whose career interest altered throughout the course of my academic career.
 My initial specialization in supply chain management was driven by the geographical location of my home country.

-Thus, over the course of my three Co-ops, I was able to gain insight into my preference of field, job options, work style, and setting.
-I had the opportunity to develop my hard and soft skill sets, created some great relationships, and ultimately raise my awareness of my abilities and areas for improvement.
-I was thrilled to be exposed to a variety of interconnectivity systems within businesses, database management techniques, data visualization, and essentially the overall backend operability of any business.
+Over the course of my three co-ops, I was able to gain insight into my preference of field, job options, work style, and setting.
+I had the opportunity to develop my hard and soft skill sets, create some great relationships, and ultimately raise my awareness of my abilities and areas of improvement.
+I was thrilled to be exposed to a variety of interconnectivity systems within businesses, database management techniques, data visualization, and the overall backend operating of any business.

 Capstone Courses as Stepping Stones

-In the Strategy in Action capstone, we applied the “Make Your Case” method of Dr. Ivy, where we conducted a consulting case for a real client – a COO of the Cedral Tassoni Italian company, who asked us to work a global strategy of business extension challenge that his company was working on.
+In the Strategy in Action capstone, we applied the “Make Your Case” method of Dr. Ivy, where we conducted a consulting case for a real client – a COO of the Cedral Tassoni Italian company, who asked us to work on a global strategy of business extension challenge that his company was working on.
 This is a case brief of the project that we delivered to the client, and he was impressed with the value-added of our work.
-By leveraging my multidimensional background and critical thinking, I found to be inspired by the value that our impact-focused consulting generated for the client we worked with.
+By leveraging my multidimensional background and critical thinking, I was inspired by the value that our impact-focused consulting generated for the client we worked with.

-An internship or a co-op is an ideal way for a student to apply their knowledge, gained in the classroom, in practice to a real-world environment.
-The capstone course is meaningful if it connects us with the real-life company, similar to the one we envision ourselves working for.
+An internship or a co-op is an ideal way for a student to apply their knowledge gained in the classroom to a real-world environment.
+The capstone course is meaningful if it connects us with a real-life company, similar to the one we envision ourselves working for.

 About the Author

-Character: Passionate about things and ideas.
-Enjoys looking for facts to solve challenges, whether personal or these of an associate.
-Makes things done.
-Currently on the lookout for a new opportunity to utilize accumulated skills and grow.
-LinkedIn profile.
+Ivan Todorov is a recent, dual concentration, graduate from Northeastern in Information Systems and Supply Chain Management.
+Passionate about things and ideas.
+He enjoys looking for facts to solve challenges, whether personal or these of an associate.
+He makes things done.
+He is currently on the lookout for a new opportunity to utilize accumulated skills and grow.